Cooling Water Intakes - Final 2014 Rule for Existing Electric Generating Plants and Factories

 - New units added to an existing facility are required to reduce mortality of aquatic organisms that achieves one of two alternatives under national entrainmentWhen aquatic organisms, including eggs and larvae, are pulled from a water body into an industrial facility cooling system, passed through the heat exchanger, and then discharged back into the source water body. standards.

-- EPA consulted with the Fish and Wildlife Service and the National Marine Fisheries Service pursuant to the Endangered Species Act.
+- The EPA consulted with the Fish and Wildlife Service and the National Marine Fisheries Service pursuant to the Endangered Species Act.

-- Final Rule: Federal Register Notice (August 15, 2014)
+- Final Rule - Federal Register Notice (August 15, 2014)

 - Proposed Rule (2011), related notices